 Also, the Santa Coloma projection mapping allows for the best way to see the original appearance of the frescoes of the Santa Coloma Church.
 The images together with a display of light and sound will delight visitors of all ages.

-You can even take in some of the children’s shows put on by the Andorran Department of Culture.
+You can even take in some of the children’s shows put on by the Department of Culture of the Comú of Andorra la Vella.

 Poblet de Nadal: The Christmas village will keep little ones entertained through the moving shows and many other activities.
 Come and find out all about it!